What grade levels does Family Partnership Charter School serve? Kindergarten thru 12th grades

 How much does it cost to enroll in Family Partnership Charter School?
 Family Partnership Charter School is a FREE, publicly-funded school.

 How do I apply to enroll?
-Simply fill out our Interest Form and once submitted one of our enrollment specialists will contact you within 1 business day.
+Simply fill out our Student Interest Form and once submitted one of our enrollment specialists will contact you within 1 business day.

 How long does it take to enroll?
 The amount of time it takes is different for each family.
 An enrollment specialist will contact you after we receive your Student Interest Form.
 The enrollment specialist will work with you as your advocate during the entire process of enrollment.

 How will I know if you have received my application?
-When you submit your Student Interest Form online, you will receive an acknowledgement phone call from your enrollment specialist.
+When you submit your Student Interest Form online, you will receive an acknowledgment phone call from your enrollment specialist.
 Your enrollment specialist will guide you through the rest of the enrollment process.

 Can I enroll now for the fall?
-Open enrollment for new students begins March1
+Open enrollment for new students begins March 1

 Is there a waiting list?
 Sometimes we do have a waiting list for specific programs.
 You may contact us to check for availability.

 Will Family Partnership Charter School send for my student’s records when I send in the application?
 We will request your student’s official cumulative file after your student is enrolled as an active student.
 We must have a birth certificate, immunization records, and other required documents on file before records can be requested.